gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 ### 4) Debt Service Coverage Ratio (DSCR)

+**Definition**: _NOI (Net Operating Income) divided by annual debt service (principal + interest)._

+Put plainly, this shows if the property’s income is enough to cover loan payments with a margin of safety.
+Banks view it like a stress test: above 1.0 means income is bigger than debt payments, leaving cushion.

+Mortgage payment in casual language might include principal, interest, property taxes, and insurance.
+But in real estate finance, for DSCR, we only want the loan debt service portion: the required principal + interest payments to the lender.
+It excludes property taxes, insurance, reserves, fees, or other escrowed items.
+It includes only what the lender requires to amortize the loan (the actual debt service).
+Some loans are interest-only (no principal paid during the term).
+In that case, “annual debt service (principal + interest)” makes it clear that the denominator could be just interest if no principal is due that year.

 **Why It Matters**
 DSCR is a primary lender constraint indicating the cushion of income over debt service.

-**Definition**: _NOI divided by annual debt service (principal + interest)._

-Put plainly, This shows if the property’s income is enough to cover loan payments with a margin of safety.
-Banks view it like a stress test: above 1.0 means income is bigger than debt payments, leaving cushion.

 **Key Terms**
-- **NOI**: income after operating expenses, before debt service and taxes.
+- **Net operating income (NOI)**: income after operating expenses, before debt service and taxes.
 - **Debt service**: scheduled annual mortgage payments.

 **Formula**